yaaraz/Ada-Questions/README.md

-4. Tell us about a time you made a mistake that you learned a lot from.
-If you encountered the situation again, what would you do differently?
+**4. Tell us about a time you made a mistake that you learned a lot from.
+If you encountered the situation again, what would you do differently?**

 While I was serving in the United States Peace Corps, I wrestled a lot with my identity and purpose.
 I was wary, upon my acceptance to my post in West Africa, of acting like a "white savior."
 I didn't want to saunter into a community that, however different from mine, still had organization, and customs, and practices I needed to respect.
 How much space am I taking up?
 How am I showing respect for the culture?
 How am I behaving like a leader (which is bad) and how am I behaving like a facilitator (which is better)?
 I often questioned my place in the community, fearing I was infiltrating something that I wasn't a part of, fearing I was part of an organization that was built on soft diplomacy and nothing more than ornamental.